ruuda/blog/posts/the-yaml-document-from-hell.md

 (In Python,
 you have to use `yaml.safe_load` instead of `yaml.load` to avoid this pitfall.)
 In our case above,
-PyYAML fails to load the document because it doesn’t know the tag `.git`.
+PyYAML fails to load the document because it doesn’t know the `.git` tag.
 [Go’s yaml package][goyaml301] is less strict, and treats it as an empty string.